Gerald McMaster

 Gerald Raymond McMaster CM (born 9 March 1953, in North Battleford) is a curator, artist, and author and a Plains Cree member of the Siksika Nation.
-McMaster is a professor at OCAD University and is the adjunct curator at the Remai Modern in Saskatoon, Saskatchewan.
+McMaster is Professor Emeritus of Critical Curatorial Studies and Indigenous Visual Culture Studies.
+He is a former Tier 1 Canada Research Chair and was director of the Wapatah Centre for Indigenous Visual Knowledge at OCAD University.
+He was formerly the adjunct curator at the Remai Modern in Saskatoon, Saskatchewan.

 Early life and education

 Gerald McMaster was born in 1953 and grew up on the Red Pheasant First Nation reserve in Saskatchewan, Canada.
 His father is Blackfoot, while his mother is Plains Cree.
 He says he grew up listening to the Lone Ranger and Hopalong Cassidy on the radio, while avidly reading western comic books – all of which would later influence his art.

 McMaster says, "I've been an urban Indian since the age of nine.
 I've attended art school in the United States, trained in the Western tradition; yet I am referred to as an 'Indian' artist.
 I have danced and sung in the traditional powwow style of Northern Plains, yet my musical tastes are global ..."

 McMaster studied art at the Institute of American Indian Arts in Santa Fe, New Mexico, from 1973 to 1975.
 He earned his BFA from the Minneapolis College of Art and Design in Minneapolis, Minnesota.
 He earned his master's degree in Anthropology and Sociology at Carleton University in Ottawa, Ontario, and continued his studies at the University of Amsterdam in the Netherlands.